NicoleRauch/WaniKaniBookClubGenerator/README.md

 ## Configuration

 ### Generating a Configuration Stub
 In order to get the result you want, you need to create a configuration file.
-A template for this file can be generated from the WK forum breakdown.
+A stub for this file can be generated from the WK forum breakdown.
 Just copy the breakdown table to a `.md` file and run the config generator on it:

 ```